SJellen/SJellen/README.md

-- 🔭 I’m currently working on ... taking a deep dive on MongoDB M220js.
+- 🔭 I’m currently working on ... a trivia game using Next.js.
 - 🌱 I’m currently learning ...
 MongoDB, Express, Nextjs.
 - 👯 I’m looking to collaborate on ...
 Networking.
 - 🤔 I’m looking for help with ...
 Getting a job.